 To progress into the first professional year, students in the integrated Pharm.D./B.S. program must meet all academic and non-academic requirements.

-Before entry into Professional Year 1, students must have an undergraduate cumulative GPA of at least 2.7 and no grades below a C-.
-Students not meeting these requirements will be unable to progress into the P1 year unless remediation in the summer session results in the required cumulative GPA and no grades below C-.
+Before entry into Professional Year 1, students are recommended to have an undergraduate cumulative GPA of at least 2.7 and are required to have no grades below a C- in prerequisite courses.

 This policy is overseen by a committee and is subject to change.